-My slow roast lamb is possibly one of my favourite meals of all time.
+My slow roast lamb recipe is possibly one of my favourite meals of all time.
 The lamb is sweet, fragrant, and beautifully textured.
 It is melt-in-the-mouth tender with a succulently chewy skin (bark).
-It’s the simples, and most rewarding roast meats and I have yet to find any other way of doing this that tastes any better.
-It’s simply decadence in simplicity.
+It’s the simplest, and most rewarding roast meats and I have yet to find any other way of doing this that tastes any better.
+Slow roast lamb is simply decadent.

 We love slow roast lamb so much in our family that we chose it as our meat for our wedding day menu – our caterers did an amazing job, and we still get loads of compliments on our wedding food.

-I have been making my slow roast lamb like this for years and it never fails to impress.
+I have been making my slow roasted lamb like this for years and it never fails to impress.
 So if you are a fan of lamb, you have to try this!

 The outside of the slow roast lamb kind of caramelises and forms are tougher, chewy skin.
 It’s full of flavour from the marinade and makes for a welcome contrast to the moist meat.
 It’s unbelievably delectable.

 I usually cook a couple of lamb shoulder joints at once, I use some of the meat for a Sunday Roast Dinner with my family.
 The rest of it I save for a leftovers meal such as Shepherd’s Pie, curry, a fresh salad in the summer, or my favourite … leftover sandwich complete with cold stuffing and mayo.